Skip to main content

 The Function of Growth Hormone Peptides

 Growth hormone peptides work to amplify the body’s natural GH production.
 Growth Hormone has a dual role in metabolism.
 It is anabolic, promoting tissue repair and growth, particularly in concert with IGF-1.
-Concurrently, it is a potent lipolytic agent, meaning it stimulates the breakdown of stored fat (triglycerides) in into (FFAs).
+Concurrently, it is a potent lipolytic agent, meaning it stimulates the breakdown of stored fat (triglycerides) in adipose tissue into free fatty acids (FFAs).

 These FFAs are then released into the bloodstream to be used as a primary energy source.
 This action of mobilizing stored energy is one of the most significant metabolic effects of GH.
 By increasing the availability of fat for fuel, GH helps to preserve muscle tissue and glycogen stores, which is particularly important during periods of caloric deficit or physical stress.